ZcashFoundation/zebra/book/src/dev/rfcs/drafts/0005-treestate.md

 with the exising ones in our finalized state (ie, it should strictly grow over time).

-IMPORTANT: we need to save the incremental merkle tree / serialized nodes for:

 ## State Management

 ### Orchard